ULTRA-VIPER-156/ULTRA-VIPER-156/README.md

 # 💫 About Me:
-🟠Web development ,object orianted programming ,literally anything that seems cool and fun <br><br>Just coding 🟡in general <br>I'm a student <br>And 🟢I love experimenting with projects 🔵and side work<br>Very strong ⚪️interest in technology
+🟠Web development ,object orianted
+🎗programming ,literally anything that seems cool and fun <br><br>Just coding 🟡in general <br>I'm a student <br>And 🟢I love experimenting with projects 🔵and side work<br>Very strong ⚪️interest in technology

 # 💻 Tech Stack:[things i can do or things that i have an interset in